Navigation auf uzh.ch

 Laboratory of Neuroepigenetics

 Isabelle Mansuy is Professor in Neuroepigenetics at the Medical Faculty of the University Zürich (UZH), and the Department of Health Science and Technology of the Swiss Federal Institute of Technology Zürich (ETHZ).
 Her lab is part of the Center for Neuroscience Zürich.
 She completed a PhD in Developmental Neurobiology at the Friedrich Miescher Institute in Basel, Switzerland and the Université Louis Pasteur Strasbourg, France, then a postdoctoral training in the lab of Eric Kandel at the Center for Learning and Memory at Columbia University in New York.
-She was appointed Assistant Professor in Neurobiology at the ETHZ in Dec 1998 then Associate Professor in Molecular Cognition at UZH and ETHZ in 2005 and Full Professor in Neuroepigenetics in 2013.
+She was appointed Assistant Professor in Neurobiology at the ETHZ in Dec 1998, then Associate Professor in Molecular Cognition at UZH and ETHZ in 2005 and Full Professor in Neuroepigenetics in 2013.

-Previous work in the Mansuy lab also examined the epigenetic basis of cognitive functions and discovered the existence of molecules of forgetting.
+Previous work in the Mansuy Lab also examined the epigenetic basis of cognitive functions and discovered the existence of molecules of forgetting.
 It identified the Ser/Thr protein phosphatases calcineurin and PP1 as suppressors of memory and their role in the epigenetic control of memory formation and synaptic plasticity in the adult brain.
 It also demonstrated their implication in aging-related cognitive decline, Alzheimer’s disease and neurodegeneration.

 Isabelle Mansuy is member of the Swiss Academy of Medical Science, the European Academy of Sciences (EURASC) and EMBO, and was elected Knight of the Legion of Honour in France in 2016 and Chevalier dans l’Ordre National du Mérite in 2011.
 She authored many reviews and books in the field of neuroepigenetics and molecular cognition.
+Wikipedia

 Weiterführende Informationen